Melvin Laird: Role in health care research

 Laird played a key role in advancing medical research, although this part of his biography is often overshadowed by his political achievements.

 "Laird's position on the House Appropriations subcommittee handling health matters allowed him to play a key congressional role on many medical and health issues.
 He often teamed up with liberal Democrat John Fogarty of Rhode Island to pass key legislation on education or health matters.
 Their impact on the National Institutes of Health was pivotal in a vast expansion of health research programs and facilities.
 They also sponsored the buildup of the National Library of Medicine, the Centers for Disease Control in Atlanta, the National Environmental Center in North Carolina, and the nation's eight National Cancer Centers, later part of the National Institutes of Health.
 Laird received many awards for his work on health matters, including the Albert Lasker Medical Research Award (1964) and the American Public Health Association award for leadership."
 This account of his role is noted in the Gerald R. Ford Presidential Library biography.

 Between 1956 and 1967, Laird was appointed a member of the U.S. Delegation to the World Health Organization in Geneva, Switzerland, by three U.S. Presidents – Dwight D. Eisenhower, John F. Kennedy and Lyndon B. Johnson.

 In fact, President Eisenhower so admired Laird's work in Congress for world health and national security that he described Congressman Laird as "one of the 10 men best qualified to become President of the United States."

 Laird's interest in medical research is documented by his co-authoring legislation to finance the construction of the National Library of Medicine, and important centers for medical research on many university campuses (among them the McArdle Laboratory for Cancer Research and the University of Wisconsin Cancer Center in Madison) and the major institutes of the National Institutes of Health in Bethesda, Maryland.
 Laird, Congressman Fogarty and Senator Lister Hill (D-Alabama) also authorized legislation which funded the building of the Centers for Disease Control and Prevention (CDCP) in Atlanta, GA.

 Death and legacy

-Following the death of Clarence Clifton Young on April 3, 2016, Laird became the last surviving member of the 83rd Congress, as well as the last surviving member elected in either the 1952 or 1954 elections.
+Following the death of Clarence Clifton Young on April 3, 2016, Laird became the last living member from either chamber of the 83rd United States Congress, as well as the last living member elected in any chamber of the U.S. Congress in either the 1952 or 1954 elections.

 Laird died of congestive heart failure in Fort Myers, Florida on November 16, 2016, at the age of 94.
+At the time of his death, he was the last living former U.S. representative who served during the Presidency of Harry S. Truman.
+He was buried in Arlington National Cemetery.